hugo-fixit/docs/content/posts/theme-documentation-basics/index.en.md

   # {{< version 0.2.14 >}} Gravatar config
   [params.gravatar]
+    # {{< version 0.2.18 >}} Depends on the author's email, if the author's email is not set, the local avatar will be used
+    enable = false
     # Gravatar host, default: "www.gravatar.com"
     host = "www.gravatar.com" # ["cn.gravatar.com", "gravatar.loli.net", ...]
     style = "" # ["", "mp", "identicon", "monsterid", "wavatar", "retro", "blank", "robohash"]